kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/03_Adding_dependecies.md

 }
 ```

 Now we need to add the library to the module.
-We do this in the same way that we added the Ktor library, specifying the core artifact in the common source set and platform drivers in the iOS and Android source sets in the `build.gradle` file of the KMM module:
+We do this in the same way that we added the Ktor library, specifying the core artifact in the common source set and platform drivers in the iOS and Android source sets in the `build.gradle` file of the KMM shared module:

 ```kotlin
 val sqlDelightVersion: String by project